jgnewman/brightsocket.io-client/README.md

 ## 5. If you need to re-identify as a different user type, just call `identify` again.

-Any time you call `identify`, Brightsocket will check if you've already tried to identify in the past.
+Any time you call `connect`, Brightsocket will check if you've already tried to connect in the past.
 If you have, it will close the connection then open a new connection and fire off your new identification info.
-This might be useful in a case where you originally identify as an unknown user, passing in login credentials.
-A Brightsocket server might find your user in the database and then pass you back a token and a request to re-identify as an admin user.
-You could then call `identify` once more and pass back your token, thus being assigned the correct socket API on the server side.
+This might be useful in a case where you originally choose a channel for unauthenticated users and pass in login credentials.
+A Brightsocket server might find your user in the database and then pass you back a token and a request to choose a new channel for authenticated users.
+You could then call `connect` once more and pass back your token, thus being assigned the correct socket API on the server side.
 Here's an example:

 **On the client side**